Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

    be a worthwhile investment if they intend to sell.

 ## Data Understanding
+Read the data stored in kc_house_data.csv using pandas Then accesses columns in our dataset using df.columns
 #### Column Names and Descriptions for Kings County Data Set
 id - unique identifier for the house